xenify-io/litepaper/README.md

 <br>

-Here’s how it works: The protocol calculates the burn contribution by first dividing the total tokens distributed during a cycle (TCD) by 2, as half of the XNF daily reward cycle is allocated to participants that burn XEN or USDy.
+Here’s how it works: The protocol calculates the burn contribution by first dividing the total tokens distributed during a cycle (TCD) by 2, as half of the XNF daily reward cycle is allocated to participants that burn vXEN or vUSDy.
 It then calculates the proportion of batches burned by the specific user (UBB) to the total batches burned by all users (TBB).
 This results in a value per batch burned.
 Finally, the protocol multiplies these two values to determine the user's individual burn contribution within that cycle (BC).

 The calculation of the swap contribution follows a similar logic, whereby the protocol calculates the swap contribution (SC) of a specific user in a cycle, based on the total XNF tokens distributed (TCD), the total swap fees paid by all users (TSF), and the swap fees paid by the specific user (USF).
 Here's the formula explained in detail: